 If you were employed by an Avnet Company on or after January 1, 2007, your benefit under the Plan becomes vested after you are credited with three Years of Service.
 Different vesting rules apply if you terminated employment with all Avnet Companies before January 1, 2007, and did not return.
-For more information, please contact the Avnet Retirement Services Department.
+Different vesting rules may also apply if you were affected by an acquisition or disposition.
+For more information, please contact the Avnet Pension Center.